 Kevin Impellizeri is the Assistant Director of the Karabots Junior Fellows Program and the Center for Education Curriculum Developer, and he has been with the College of Physicians of Philadelphia since 2015.
-He comes to the College of Physicians with a BA in History and Political Science from Rutgers and an MA in History with a Museum Studies Certificate from the University of Delaware as a well as a bag of tricks from museum education jobs at the National Constitution Center, Eastern State Penitentiary Historic Site, and Fort Mifflin on the Delaware.
+He comes to the College of Physicians with a BA in History and Political Science from Rutgers and an MA and PhD in History with a Museum Studies Certificate from the University of Delaware as a well as a bag of tricks from museum education jobs at the National Constitution Center, Eastern State Penitentiary Historic Site, and Fort Mifflin on the Delaware.
 He is very interested in bringing game-based learning into the classroom.

 Youth Support Coordinator Jeanene Johnson works primarily with the Karabots Junior Fellows and Girls ONE programs but also provides support to the TEVA and Out4STEM programs as well.
 Her background is in non-profit management and she is inherently interested in psychology, human nature and social interactions.